Health Indicator Report of Student Injuries

 U.S. Target: 41.9 injuries per 1,000 population

-How Are We Doing?School injuries have decreased since 2012-13, and the rate of student injuries has remained fairly stable since 2014-15.
-From school years 2015-16 to to 2017-18, 6th graders had the highest percent of student injuries (10.2%), this trend has remained consistent since 2007-08.
-Females had the highest number of injuries in 6th grade (9.6%) while males had the highest number of injuries in both 6th grade and 8th grade (10.5%).
+How Are We Doing?School injuries have decreased since 2012-13, and the rate of student injuries has remained fairly stable since 2014-2015.
+From school years 2015-16 to 2017-18, 6th graders had the highest percentage of student injuries (10.2%), this trend has remained consistent since 2007-08.
+Among female students, 6th graders had the highest number of injuries (9.6%).
+Among all male students, most student injuries occurred in either 6th or 8th grade (10.5%).
 During this time frame, females accounted for 39.0% of the injuries while males accounted for 61.0%.
-Males had more injuries than females in every grade.
+Males had more injuries than females in 4th-8th and 12th grades.
 Injuries begin to decline among high school students.
-The majority of elementary school students (K-6th grade) are injured before/after school (26.6%), during class time (24.4%), and during PE class (22.9%) while the majority of secondary school students (7th-12th grades) are injured during PE class (35.6%).
+The majority of elementary school students (K-6th grade) are injured during lunch recess (32.8%), and during recess (34.7%) while the majority of secondary school students (7th-12th grades) are injured during PE class (34.7%) and during class time (20.7%).
 A possible fracture or broken bone is the most common type of injury in both elementary and secondary schools.

 Evidence-based PracticesThe following are resources for preventing student injuries: *Student Injury Reporting System: [https://sir.health.utah.gov/] *CDC Brain Injury Basics: [https://www.cdc.gov/headsup/] **[[a href='https://www.cdc.gov/headsup/youthsports/index.html' Youth Sports]] **[[a href='https://www.cdc.gov/headsup/highschoolsports/index.html' School Sports]] **[[a href='https://www.cdc.gov/headsup/schools/nurses.html' School Nurses]]